MCL Tear East St. Louis, IL

 Medial Collateral Ligament (MCL) tears are caused by a variety of reasons, including:

-- Poor Conditioning or Muscle Imbalance: Insufficient knee muscle strength raises the risk of MCL tears by overloading the ligament.
-Imbalances between the quadriceps and hamstrings can destabilize the knee, putting additional strain on the MCL.
+• Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee may heighten the risk of MCL tears due to overcompensation by the ligament.
+Muscle imbalances between the quadriceps and hamstrings can destabilize the knee, putting additional strain on the MCL.

-- Inadequate Warm-Up or Flexibility: Failing to perform warm-up exercises prior to physical activity renders the MCL less ready to handle abrupt movements.
+• Inadequate Warm-Up or Flexibility: Skipping warm-up exercises before engaging in physical activity renders the MCL less ready to handle abrupt movements.
 Tight muscles around the knee can increase the likelihood of overstretching the MCL during activity.

 Symptoms of an MCL Tear